AI Agent Index

 How does pricing compare between Mastra vs OpenCode?

 Mastra uses a freemium model, starting at $250 per month.
-OpenCode uses a free model, starting at $0 per month.
+OpenCode uses a free model with pricing on request.

 View full Mastra profile